 Internship opportunities exist in social welfare, gerontology, health care, social policy, law, criminal justice, the media and college administration.
 The department also encourages students to be imaginative and innovative in developing internships to meet their own interests.
 Internships require a commitment of eight hours a week.
 Students may not enroll in more than one semester of internship credit without petitioning the sociology department for approval.
-Permission of instructor is required.
 Students interested in exploring internship opportunities must contact the instructor prior to course registration during the preceding semester.
 Not open to first-year students.
-Prerequisite: at least 2 sociology courses.
+Prerequisite: at least two Sociology courses.
 This course fulfills the Experiential Component requirement for majors.
+Permission of instructor required.

 310. Slavery, Race and Culture.

 The purpose of this seminar is to familiarize students with the world of slavery and its relation to the wider world of capitalism.
 Long a part of the global capitalist economy, slaves and slavery have been critical historical agents in shaping various aspects of social relations.
 The history of slavery has laid the foundation for race formations.
 Far from being a peculiar institution, slavery is indeed central to the making of the modern age.
-Also offered through African-American Studies, Global Studies, African Studies, and Peace Studies.
+Pre-requisite: a 100-level course and a 200-level course.

 314. Nomads in World History.

 Throughout history, the terms nomad and barbarian have been used interchangeably, and with negative connotations.
 Similarly, the terms settled and civilized have been synonymous, with positive associations.
-This dichotomyarises out of particular class and power interests and has had, as a consequence, an impact on our understanding of world history and the place of nomads in it.
+This dichotomy arises out of particular class and power interests and has had, as a consequence, an impact on our understanding of world history and the place of nomads in it.
 It has resulted in the stigmatization of nomads.
 In this course, we bring the nomadic factor back to focus and establish a more comprehensive picture and interpretation of world history.
-Also offered through Peace Studies and Environmental Studies.
+Pre-requisites: a 100-level course and a 200-level course.

 377. Sociology of Consumption.

 In this seminar, we explore consumption along a wide range of material dimensions.
-The sociology of consumption is concerned with the relationships of (a) the social to the natural and (b) the social to the social and (c) their consequences, such as social disruption and environmental destruction; “things” are fetishized and humans are commodified.
+The sociology of consumption is concerned with the relationships of a) the social to the natural and b) the social to the social and c) their consequences, such as social disruption and environmental destruction; “things” are fetishized and humans are commodified.
 The sociology of consumption helps us to understand this in the context of both the capitalist world economy and cultural expressions from early modernity to postmodernity.
-Also offered through Peace Studies and Environmental Studies.
+Pre-requisites: a 100-level course and a 200-level course.

 390. Independent Study in Sociology.
 (1 unit)